OpenLocalizationTestOrg/AX-Docs-Sandbox.handoff/ol-xliffcache/OpenLocalizationTestOrg/AX-Docs-Sandbox.de-de/master/bea9565f488c01e5e6aede8cabe73ac13b75dacb.md

 | Cash discount taken          | 0.00      |
 | Cash discount amount to take | -20.00    |

-## Date to use for calculating discounts = Selected date
+## <a name="date-to-use-for-calculating-discounts--selected-date"></a>Date to use for calculating discounts = Selected date
 If both the invoice and the payment have been posted, the cash discount can still be taken when the transactions are settled on the **Settle transactions** page.
 April changes the value in the **Date to use for calculating discounts** field to **Selected date**.
 She then enters a date of June 28, which is in the cash discount period for the invoice.
 That date is used to calculate a cash discount for the transaction.
 On the **Settle open transactions** page, April sees that, by default, the full discount of 20.00 appears.
 The invoice line shows that the amount to settle is 1,980.00.

 | Mark                     | Use cash discount | Voucher   | Account | Cash discount date | Due date  | Invoice | Amount in transaction currency | Currency | Amount to settle |
 |--------------------------|-------------------|-----------|---------|--------------------|-----------|---------|--------------------------------|----------|------------------|